Man sa yarbah al malyoon

-من سيربح المليون (English translation: Who will win the million?, transliteration: Man sa yarbah al-malyoon) is a pan-Arab game show, part of the international Who Wants to Be a Millionaire? franchise.
+من سيربح المليون (English translation: Who will win the million?, transliteration: Man sa yarbah al-malyoon) is a pan-Arab quiz show, based on British Who Wants to Be a Millionaire? franchise.
 Its host for much of its inception was George Kurdahi.
-The show's prize was SR 1,000,000.
+The show's original prize was one million Saudi riyals.
 It aired on pan-Arab television channel MBC1 from 27 November 2000 until May 2004, and was later revived by MBC as من سيربح 2 مليون, with an increased top prize of SR 2,000,000.

 On 12 January 2010, MBC1 revived the show again, this time using the 12-question format that was introduced by the original UK version in 2007, as well as introducing an "extra-high-risk" format that would later be used in Russia and India, and this version had a top prize of SR 1,000,000.
 This version concluded on 10 August 2010, after one season.
+This version used a markedly new style of graphics, a slightly darker version of the blue "Rave v1"-style graphics first seen in Australia, making this the first time the graphics in this version were animated, albeit only to a basic degree.
+Additionally, the "Rave" soundtrack was introduced, composed by British composer Nick Magnus and Dutch composer Ramon Covalo for the British version in 2007, although this version used it less than most (the host entrance, contestant introduction and safety-net passed theme were still from the "Classic" soundtrack).

-On 16 October 2015, the show was revived for a third time, this time airing on OSN Yahala.
+On 16 October 2015, the show was revived for a third time, this time airing on OSN Yahala and was filmed in Egypt on a set that was previously used for a local Egyptian version and a Hot Seat version that aired on Dubai TV in 2012.
 This version used the 15-question format, aired for one season before concluding on 8 April 2016, and had a top prize of SR 2,000,000.
+This version used the "Rave v2" graphics first used by the Danish version in 2012, and almost all of the soundtrack was the Magnus/Covalo "Rave" soundtrack.